jpobzy/UnderworldDiscordBot/README.md

     - If you want to add a map and want a specific character to be removed and is unsure if its already being removed, go to the function `automatefixtitlefile` and look to see if the character you want to removed is in one of the `.replace(...)`
     - If you do not see it being removed type `titleversionremoved6 = titleversionremoved5.replace(<INSERT CHARACTER DESIRED TO BE REMOVED HERE>)` above the line `if count == 0:`
  3. Run the `main.py` file and wait
- 4. Once the file is being done running, a new file named 'fixtitle.py` should be created
+ 4. Once the file is being done running, a new file named `fixtitle.py` should be created

+## Creating Map Modules instructions
+1. Once `fixtitle.py` is created, uncomment `from fixtitle import *` at the top and `automatedownloadableMapsFiles()` at the bottom
+2. Comment out `automatefixtitlefile()` and run the file
+3. Once the file is done running all the downloadable maps should have a file in `../downloadableMaps`
+4. Comment out `automatedownloadableMapsFiles()`

+## Creating Map command instructions
+1. Uncomment `automatemapcommands()` and run the file